To Brett Hull, Adam Oates was the teammate a goal scorer typically encounters only in his dreams.

 "He was so smart, so hockey smart, that he saw things in where to go and how to beat guys that I didn't even fathom -- and I thought I knew the game," Hull added.
 "He saw what everybody was doing, on our team and on their team.
 It was a treat to play with him."

-For the short time Oates was with the Blues -- from the start of the 1989-90 season to Feb.
-7, 1992, when he was traded to the Boston Bruins -- Hull scored 212 goals and Oates had 228 assists.
+For the short time Oates was a Blue -- from the start of the 1989-90 season to Feb.
+7, 1992, when he was traded to Boston -- Hull scored 212 goals and Oates had 228 assists.
 Do the math for a per-game average and you'll find that Hull scored exactly one goal for every game he played while Oates averaged 1.17 assists over 195 games.